ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     ./xmlchange CONTINUE_RUN=TRUE
     ./case.submit

-In this case, CIME-CCS makes the required changes the model namelist files (``model_configure`` and ``input.nml``) and also copies the files from **RESTART** to **INPUT** directory.
+In this case, CIME-CCS makes the required changes to the model namelist files (``model_configure`` and ``input.nml``) and also copies the files from the ``RESTART`` to the ``INPUT`` directory.

 .. note::

-    If there are restarts files belongs to multiple time snapshots (i.e. 20190829.060000., 20190829.120000. prefixes if it is written in every 6-hours), CIME-CCS gets the latest one (the files with **20190829.120000.** prefix) automatically.
+    If there are restart files belonging to multiple time snapshots (i.e. with 20190829.060000., 20190829.120000. prefixes if it is written every 6-hours), CIME-CCS gets the latest one (the files with ``20190829.120000.`` prefix) automatically.

-The restart interval can be also changed to 6 hourly interval as following:
+The restart interval can also be changed to a 6 hourly interval as following:

 .. code-block:: console